 Our partner organisation in Bury is Eagle’s Wing.

 JOSEPH HARDY of Matlock was transported for life for the theft of one cow belonging to Thomas Young.
 He arrived in New South Wales on 11th Nov 1835 on the Mary Anne.

 JOSPEPH HALL and WILLIAM TAYLOR of Carsington, both labourers were convicted of stealing two hundredweight of lead belonging to Phillip Gell in 1791.
 They arrived in New South Wales on the Pitt on Valentine’s Day 1792.

 JOSEPH PALFREYMAN of Eyam stole a gelding belonging to Benjamin Wyatt.
 He arrived in Van Diemen’s Land on board the Atlas on 27th December 1833.
 Also on board the Atlas was Henry Fogg junior of Bakewell, convicted of stealing a mare belonging to Joseph Wilson.

-Our partner organisation is Hummingbird Project.
+Our partner organisation in Buxton is Hummingbird Project.